ravimandala/SampleWebView/README.md

 ## **Constraints**:
 * The dummy_file.html file contents shouldn't be changed.
+* Solution should be free of any race condition and should always work irrespective of the amount of javascript code being injected before loading dummy_file.html.

 ## **Bonus challenge:**
 * [ ] Hints can be provided upon request.